Nurudeen38/nurudeen38/README.md

  <h2 align="center">Hi there 👋, I'm Nurudeen!</h2>

 Exposed♛ to building professional websites🖥 and front-end applications 💻.
-Skilled in Frontend Technologies✍️ such as Next,Remix,Node, React.js, Redux, EcmaScript, JavaScript, HTML, CSS, Bootstrap, Flexbox, .GitHub for web and window-based applications.
+Skilled in Frontend Technologies✍️ such as Angular, Nextjs, Remix, Node, React.js, Redux, EcmaScript, JavaScript, HTML, CSS, Bootstrap, Flexbox, .GitHub for web and window-based applications.

 Responsibilities-
 Developing new user-facing features using React.js